 If your personal device is macOS , then after Rstudio has been downloaded and before any kind of package installation please implement the next step

-- install XQuartz, installation instructions
+- install the latest version XQuartz, installation instructions

 - install Xcode go through the installation instructions,